 Dan Tyndall returned to Bristol in 2013 as Vicar of St Mary Redcliffe having been Associate Vicar for five years in the 1990s.
 In between he worked in the Diocese of Oxford as Vicar of St Nicolas Earley for seven years and Rector of Caversham for five.
 Dan loves Bristol and is thrilled to be once more working in one of the most diverse parts of the city.
 One of the major challenges (and opportunities) the people of Redcliffe are facing is the potential redevelopment of the area as an urban village.
-Dan is working closely with the local Neighbourhood Forum (www.redcliffeforum.org.uk) and, together with city council officers, is part of the Redcliffe Joint Delivery Board seeking to bring about real change to the area.
-Alongside that, Dan is leading St Mary Redcliffe church into its own potential development (www.stmaryredcliffedevelopment.com) to provide facilities that will enable the church to be a thriving Christian community, a welcoming heritage destination and an effective parish church meeting some of the needs of the people of the parish.
-He is married to Sarah who leads a team of specialist nurses working with young parents and their babies.
+Dan is working closely with the local Neighbourhood Forum (www.redcliffeforum.org) and, together with city council officers, is part of the Redcliffe Joint Delivery Board seeking to bring about real change to the area.
+Alongside that, Dan is leading St Mary Redcliffe church into its own potential development (www.stmaryredcliffe.co.uk/project-450) to provide facilities that will help the church live into its Vision Statement of “Singing the Song of Faith and Justice” as a thriving inclusive Christian community, a welcoming heritage destination and a church making a difference in the parish and beyond.
+He is married to Sarah who works for Public Health England, leading a team of specialist nurses working with young parents and their babies.
 They have two children Adam and Anna, both now living and working in London.

 Canon Edward Buchan